JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 {type="note"}

 These restrictions don't apply to indirect subclasses.
-If a direct subclass of a sealed class is not marked as sealed, it can be extended in any ways that its modifiers allow:
+If a direct subclass of a sealed class is not marked as sealed, it can be extended in any way that its modifiers allow:

 ```kotlin
 sealed interface Error // has implementations only in same package and module